Businesses

 • the ore slurry is trucked in special containers to Orano Canada Limited's (formerly AREVA Resources Canada) McClean Lake mill 70 kms northeast

-• almost 600 people (including contractors) are employed; about half are residents of northern Saskatchewan
+• 600 people (including contractors) are employed; about half are residents of northern Saskatchewan

 • nearest community is Wollaston Lake, by air about 40 km south east